digabi/maps/readme.md

 there.
 You can then load them by editing the contents of the public directory.
 By default the project includes urls to the same maps used in [cheat.abitti.fi](https://cheat.abitti.fi) and in the exams.
 These maps can currently be found from the `aws` tabs.

-### Abikit browser

-Note that this project must work with the Abikit browser used in the exams. https://github.com/digabi/abikit-browser